aravindh28/aws-cp-creds/README.md

 ## Why I Built This

-If you're taking courses with AWS Academy, you know the annoying workflow: every time you start a lab session, you have to:
+If you're taking courses with AWS Academy, every time you start a lab session, you have to:
 1. Open Canvas
 2. Click "AWS Details"
 3. Copy the credentials